There is no other conference like the Beer Marketing & Tourism Conference (BMTC). That’s why we created one.

 - An overview of the current state of beer marketing and beer tourism from our keynote speakers and industry panels

-- Specific, useful information you can use in subjects such as social media, digital marketing, tap room management, brewery sales, events, and more from our breakout sessions and pre-conference workshops
+- Specific, useful information you can use in subjects such as social media, digital marketing, tap room management, events, and more from our breakout sessions and pre-conference workshops

 - Networking opportunities during sessions, meals, and events

-- An opportunity to pour your beer at our opening reception at no cost if you are one of the first 30 non-profit or governmental brewery guilds or DMOs registered to attend
+- An opportunity to pour your beer at our opening reception at no cost if you are one of the first 30 brewery guilds, DMOs, or Florida breweries registered to attend